CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * and quota for storage space allocation.

-**A new CSC project includes about 10,000 billing units.** You can find out how many billing units your CSC project will consume with the calculator below and apply for more resources.
+**A new CSC project includes about 10,000 billing units.** With the calculator below, you can find out how many billing units your CSC project will consume and apply for more resources.

 ### SD Connect